tybottorff/bottorffdocs/notes/literature_notes.md

  - ST2 implicated in inflammatory conditions
 # The JAK-STAT pathway as a therapeutic strategy in cancer patients with immune checkpoint inhibitor-induced colitis: a narrative review
  - JAK-STAT inhibition helps ICI colitis, perhaps through modulation of CD8 Trms
+# The loss of CTLA-4 leads to massive lymphoproliferation and fatal multiorgan tissue destruction, revealing a critical negative regulatory role of CTLA-4
+ - previous studies had suggested both positive and negative roles for CTLA-4 in T cell activation, **not sure if any activation roles are still thought to be true**
+ - CTLA-4 mouse KO leads to lymphoproliferative disease, lymphocyte infiltration into tissue, tissue destruction, severe myocarditis and pancreatitis, death by 3-4 weeks of age
 # The nexus of dynamic T cell states and immune checkpoint blockade therapy in the periphery and tumor microenvironment
 ## Abstract
  - *de novo* priming of antigen-specific cytotoxic T cells in peripheral blood occurs throughout course of ICB (rather than reinvigoration of pre-ICB-existing tumor infiltrating exhausted lymphocytes), possible that local expansion of antigen-specific T cells within tumor also important though